 GHG emission reductions

-From a global perspective, the greatest contribution that we make toward GHG emission reductions results from our exports helping to displace fossil-fuelled generation in neighbouring states and provinces.
+From a global perspective, the greatest contribution that we make toward GHG emission reductions results from our exports helping to displace fossil-fueled generation in neighbouring states and provinces.
 Our low emission intensity makes our exports a valuable resource to help reduce global GHG emissions.
-Our export region is heavily dominated by coal and so displaced generation will often be coal-fired, with a high emission rate.
+Our export region is dominated by coal and natural gas, so displaced generation will have high emission rates.

-In 2017, our electricity exports reduced net global GHG emissions by an estimated 8,100 kt of CO2e.
-This is roughly equivalent to removing nearly 1.7 million vehicles from the road.
+In 2018, our electricity exports reduced net global GHG emissions by an estimated 4,300 kt of CO2e.
+This is roughly equivalent to 20% of all of Manitoba’s annual GHG emissions.